6.3 Additional Features

 ...

-Observe the PluggableButtonMorph, we use BlockClosure as a model and the message #value as the action to get it executed at button click.
-In a real application you will more likely use an instance as a model and an associated method of its protocol.
+Observe the PluggableButtonMorph; we use BlockClosure as a model and the message #value as the action to get it executed at the button click.
+In a real application, you will more likely use an instance as a model and an associated method of its protocol.

 ch06-decoratedPane